glouppe/info8010-deep-learning/lecture1.md

 # Empirical risk minimization

+The traditional perspective on supervised learning is empirical risk minimization.

 Consider a function $f : \mathcal{X} \to \mathcal{Y}$ produced by some learning algorithm.
 The predictions of this function can be evaluated through a loss
 $$\ell : \mathcal{Y} \times  \mathcal{Y} \to \mathbb{R},$$